The Queen’s Park Baobab

 How did a 1,000 year-old tree from West Africa end up in the centre of Bridgetown when no European or African set foot on Barbados until the 16th century?

-The Queen’s Park baobab is not only old, at 91ft (26m) tall and 81ft (25m) wide, it’s big too.
+The Queen’s Park Baobab is not only old, at 91ft (26m) tall and with a circumference of 81ft (25m), it’s big too.
 So you’d need at least 15 hand-holding tree huggers to give it a proper squeeze.